DominikAuras/pySSTV/README.md

 others are just listed here for the sake of completeness and to make the flow easier to understand.

+Cython-related:
+Run `cython *.pyx` in pysstv/ to generate sstv.c.
+Use `python setup.py build_ext --inplace` to build sstv.so and place it in pysstv/ for testing within the development directory, e.g. for nosetests pysstv/tests.

 License
 -------